 In 2020 the Federal Trade Commission (FTC) issued a warning about the dangers presented by skimmers on gas pumps.
 I have warned you about the dangers of skimmers for many years.
 Skimmers are small electronic devices that are easily installed by an identity thief on gas pumps, ATMs and other card reading devices.
 The skimmer steals all of the information from old style magnetic strip credit card or debit cards which then enables the identity thief to use that information to access the victim’s bank account when the skimmer is used on a debit card.
 If a credit card is used, the identity thief can use the stolen information to access the victim’s credit card account.
 Each skimmer can hold information on as many as 2,400 cards.

-The present pause on student loan payments and interest put into effect during the pandemic has been extended numerous times, but is scheduled to end on January 31, 2022 with payments required to resume in February.
-The sudden resumption of payments by 40 million student loan borrowers is prompting scammers to contact students and their families with a wide variety of scams related to repayment or forgiveness of student loans.
+Since the start of the pandemic, a moratorium on federal student loan repayments has been extended seven times, most recently this week with the extension now ending on August 31st.
+The sudden resumption of payments by 40 million student loan borrowers at that time will surely prompt scammers to contact students and their families with a wide variety of scams related to repayment or forgiveness of student loans.
 Some scammers will be contacting students posing as the student’s loan servicer.
 In order to verify that you are being contacted by your real loan servicer, you can go to the Department of Education’s federal student aid website where you can get detailed information on your current student loan servicer including contact information.
 Here is that link. https://studentaid.gov/

 Peer to Peer Payment Payment Services (P2P) such as Zelle, Venmo, ApplePay, PayPal, Square Cash and PopMoney are popular ways to quickly and conveniently send money electronically from your credit card or bank account.
 These services are used by 113 million Americans.
 These services also provide easy ways to be scammed and unlike scams targeting your credit cards directly, you may not have as much protection under the law to get your money back if you do get scammed.
 Zelle which originated in 2017 is operated by a consortium of banks and appears on your mobile banking app.
 Sending money through Zelle only requires you to enter the recipient’s phone number or email address.
 In addition to scammers luring their victims to pay for worthless items through P2P services, scammers have also been sending phishing emails and text messages in which they lure their victims into providing their Zelle usernames, passwords and PINs to take over their victims’ bank accounts through their Zelle accounts.